crondog/arch-flo/README.md

 ## Getting Xorg

 Install [xf86-video-freedreno-git](https://aur.archlinux.org/packages/xf86-video-freedreno-git) (AUR).
-Use the xorg.conf included
+Use the xorg.conf included (xorg directory).

-Instead of filling the AUR with crap you can use the mesa and libdrm PKGBUILDs included.
+Instead of filling the AUR with crap you can use the mesa and libdrm PKGBUILDs included in the ```xorg``` directory.
 Always use the git versions as they have the latest freedreno fixes.

 ## Refreshing (refresher.c)